Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

-We leave the proof of this conjecture for future work.
-Here, we limit ourselves to point out that this conjecture does have important consequences for the study of overparameterized models: the idea that overparameterization yield smoother models is at the heart of the explanation of their good performance.
-The conjecture shows that, while this might be the case for the $\ell_2$ norm, it might not be the case for the $\ell_1$ norm.
-Indeed, the conjecture implies that with high probability
+We point out that this result does have important consequences for the study of overparameterized models.
+We obtain smoother models by increasing the number of parameters for the $\ell_2$-norm, but the conjecture implies that this does not happen for the $\ell_1$-norm.
+Indeed, it implies that with high probability

 Now, using exactly the same argument as in Lemma~\ref{thm:concentration_around_proj_norm}, we obtain

 The conjecture implies that $ \|\Phi \beta\|_1 = \Theta(\sqrt{n}) \|\beta\|_2$, and Lemma~\ref{thm:bounds-trace} implies that the second term is $\Theta(\sqrt{n}) \|\epsilon\|_2$.
 Hence, for a sufficiently large signal-to-noise ratio ($r > \sigma$) it follows from the conjecture that $\|\mhat{\beta}\|_1 = \Theta(\sqrt{n})$.
 Since we obtained in the Theorem~\ref{thm:rate-beta} that $\|\mhat{\beta}\|_2 = \Theta(\sqrt{\frac{n}{m}})$, it follows that $\|\mhat{\beta}\|_1 = \Theta(\sqrt{m})\|\mhat{\beta}\|_2$, which is consistent with the results we are experimentally observing.